jwalton/rust-book-abridged/docs/ch12-io-project-cli.md

 }
 ```

 This looks a lot like `search` with a few `to_lowercase` added in to handle case sensitivity.
-Note that `query` is now a `String` instead of a string slice, because `to_lowercase` creates a copy of the string when modifying it.
+Note that `to_lowercase` returns a copy of the string rather than editing the original, so after the first line of this function `query` is a `String` instead of a `&str`.
 It's worth noting here that `to_lowercase` will handle some basic Unicode - certainly anything in English - but it's not perfect, so if you were implementing this for real you'd probably pull in a crate to handle this.

 No function is complete without a matching test: